sisl_toolbox.btd.DeviceGreen

 • btd: a block-matrix object with only the diagonals and first off-diagonals

-• bd: same as btd, since they are already calculated
+• bd: same as btd, since the off-diagonals are already calculated